-The EU Taxono is a classification system laid dow in Regulation (E 2020/852, establishing a lis of environment sustainable economic $\textbf{activities}. \ \mathsf{That}$ Regulation does not include a lis socially sustainable economic activities.
-Sustainable investments wit an environment objective might be aligned with the Taxonomy or not.
+The EU Taxo is a classificat system laid d in Regulation 2020/852, establishing a of environme sustainable economic activities.
+The Regulation de not include a socially sustainable economic activities.
+Sustainable investments an environmental objective might be aligned with the Taxonomy or not.

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+Sustainability indicators measure how the environmental or

+environmental or social characteristics promoted by the financial product are attained.